 Differing Maintenance Techniques

-With preventative maintenance, since fixing machinery is based on time and the breakdown rates of similar parts, the field service tech will replace or repair parts based on their expected failure dates.
+With preventive maintenance, since fixing machinery is based on time and the breakdown rates of similar parts, the field service tech will replace or repair parts based on their expected failure dates.
 This date is not based on performance data of the specific machine.

 For predictive maintenance, various advanced techniques including infrared thermal imaging, vibration analysis, and oil analysis can be used to predict failures.
 For example, if your business uses mechanical equipment and electrical systems, thermal infrared imaging can scan, visualize, and analyze the equipment’s temperature.
 You can literally see which parts on the equipment are “running hot,” which is invaluable information to both manufacturers and field service technicians.